 - Averted with the Sword of Plundarr, the evil bigger brother of the Sword of Omens, forged from the same metal and infused with evil power in its own right.
 It is strongly implied that the Sword of Plundarr without a power crystal is just as powerful as the Sword of Omens with the Eye of Thundera.
 A big plot point is keeping Mumm-Ra from getting the Eye of Thundera which if mated with the Sword of Plundarr, would make it the most powerful weapon in the universe.

 - Mystic Hearts in W.I.T.C.H., most notably the Heart of Kandrakar which the Guardians use to power up (we see that the previous generation of Guardians, who no longer have the Heart, can still use their powers but only at a greatly reduced level).
+Every dimension has a Heart that generates all of its magical energy, so having sole control of one quite desirable, and quite dangerous even for good guys.
+(Yes, that includes this dimension, but the Heart of Earth is Lillian.
+Thankfully, Nerissa's attempt on that one is thwarted.)
 In the second season, Big Bad Nerissa steals and combines the Hearts of Meridian and Zambala in order to create a new Amplifier Artifact called the Seal of Nerissa, turning her and former Big Bad Phobos when he in turn steals it from her into one of the most powerful characters in the series.

 - The Series Five brain implants in Adventures of the Galaxy Rangers didn't give the titular heroes their particular abilities; they just amped up what the Rangers already had.
 This was aptly demonstrated in the Brought Down to Normal episode "The Power Within."